 With its immediate proximity to the Waterfront, Financial District, Entertainment District and Old Town, South Core is the perfect home base for further exploring, but there’s soooooo much going on here, too.
 Try these eight quintessentially Toronto adventures this winter.

 Many of us leaned on music to get through some of the tougher moments of the pandemic, so it’s with a big sigh of relief and a bigger jump for joy that LIVE MUSIC IS BACK!

 Nothing can compare to belting out the lyrics to your favourite song from your favourite artist surrounded by like-minded fans.
-Scotiabank Arena has a big-ticket lineup of winter concerts including Marc Anthony (December 4, 2021), Elton John (February 14-15, 2022), Billie Eilish (February 16, 2022), and closing out the season, Tyler the Creator (March 11, 2022).
+Scotiabank Arena has a big-ticket lineup of winter concerts and other shows.

 Cheer for the home teams

 One of the last joy-filled collective memories Torontonians shared was the night the Raptors won the 2019 NBA championship.
-That pride carried through 2020 right into the 2021 season.
-If you’re in town this winter, don’t miss the crowd energy during a Raptors (or Leafs!) game at Scotiabank Arena, now that sports fans are back in the stands.
+That pride carried through the following seasons and still to this day.
+If you're in town this winter, don't miss the crowd energy during a Raptors (or Leafs!) game at Scotiabank Arena.

 Catch a ferry to the Toronto Islands

 Although the Toronto Islands are best known for their summer beaches, there is something truly adventurous about catching the Toronto Island ferry—maybe with cross-country skis, snow shoes or skates in hand—to explore all the island has to offer during the colder months.